nameless323/KiotoEngine/Codestyle.md

 ###

 ### Branches
 The main repository branch is master.
-You can create pull request to master, get at least one reviewer approve and your brunch will be merged to master soon.
+You can create pull request to master, get at least one reviewer to approve and your branch will be merged into master soon.

 ### License
-License info should be at the beggining of each .cpp and .h files.
+License info should be at the beggining of each .cpp and .h file.
 ```cpp
 //
 // Copyright (C) Autor1, Autor2. year